Bothrops neuwiedi: Venom

 Three different antivenins, Soro Antibotropico-Crotalico, Soro Antibotropico-Laquetico and Soro Botropico, can be used to treat bites from this species.
 All three are manufactured by the Instituto Butantan in Brazil and contain specific antibodies to counteract the effects of the venom.

 Subspecies

 Taxonomy

 Formerly twelve subspecies were recognized by Peters and Orejas-Miranda (1970), Campbell and Lamar (1989), and Golay et al. (1993).
-A revision by Silva (2000) elevated five taxa to full species: B. diporus, B. lutzi, B. matogrossensis, B. pauloensis, B. pubescens; and identified one unnamed new species.
+A revision by Silva (2000) elevated five taxa to full species: B. diporus, B. lutzi, B. mattogrossensis, B. pauloensis, B. pubescens; and identified one unnamed new species.
 In some cases, intergradation may occur.
 Together, these are referred to as the Bothrops neuwiedi complex.